ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 - Indexing can be done only on one table as per SQL at a time, it can be done on multiple fields using composite key(s).
 39. The LIKE operator is used to do what?
 - LIKE is an operator which is used to do pattern matching based on regular expressions in SQL.
+40. What is the primary daemon process of MongoDB?
+- mongod is the primary daemon process of MongoDB that implements the queries in MongoDB.